Canoe: Slalom and wildwater

-In ICF wildwater canoeing athletes paddle a course of class III to IV whitewater (using the International Scale of River Difficulty), passing over waves, holes and rocks of a natural riverbed in events lasting either 20–30 minutes ("Classic" races) or 2–3 minutes ("Sprint" races).
-Categories are C1 and C2, for both women and men.
+In ICF wildwater canoeing, athletes paddle a course of class III to IV whitewater (using the International Scale of River Difficulty), passing over waves, holes and rocks of a natural riverbed in events lasting either 20–30 minutes ("Classic" races) or 2–3 minutes ("Sprint" races).
+Categories are C1 and C2 for both women and men.
 C1s must have a minimum weight and width of 12 kg and 0.7 m, and a maximum length of 4.3 m.
 C2s must have a minimum weight and width of 18 kg and 0.8 m, and a maximum length of 5 m.
 Rudders are prohibited.
-The canoes are decked boats which must be propelled by single bladed paddles and inside which the paddler kneels.
+The canoes are decked boats which must be propelled by single bladed paddles, with the paddler kneeling inside.

 Marathon

 Marathons are long-distance races which may include portages.
-Under ICF rules minimum canoe weight is 10 and 14 kg for C1 and C2 respectively.
-Other rules can vary by race, for example in the Classique Internationale de Canots de la Mauricie athletes race in C2s, with a maximum length of 18 ft 6 in, minimum width of 27 in at 3 in from the bottom of the centre of the craft, minimum height of 15 in at the bow and 10 in at the centre and stern.
-The Texas Water Safari, at 262 mi, includes an open class, the only rule being the vessel must be human-powered, and although novel setups have been tried, the fastest so far has been the six-man canoe.
+Under ICF rules, minimum canoe weight is 10 and 14 kg for C1 and C2, respectively.
+Other rules can vary by race.
+For example, athletes in the Classique Internationale de Canots de la Mauricie race in C2s, with a maximum length of 18 ft 6 in, minimum width of 27 in at 3 in from the bottom of the centre of the craft, minimum height of 15 in at the bow and 10 in at the centre and stern.
+The Texas Water Safari, at 262 mi, includes an open class, the only rule being the vessel must be human-powered.
+Although novel setups have been tried, the fastest so far has been the six-man canoe.

 Touring

-A "touring" or "tripping" canoe is a boat for traveling on lakes and or rivers with capacity for camping gear.
-Tripping canoes such as the Chestnut Prospector and Old Town Tripper derivates are touring canoes for wilderness trips.
+A "touring" or "tripping" canoe is a boat for traveling on lakes and rivers with capacity for camping gear.
+Tripping canoes, such as the Chestnut Prospector and Old Town Tripper derivates, are touring canoes for wilderness trips.
 They are typically made of heavier and tougher materials and designed with the ability to carry large amounts of gear while being maneuverable enough for rivers with some whitewater.
-Prospector is now a generic name for derivates of the Chestnut model, a popular type of wilderness tripping canoe marked by a shallow arch hull with a relatively large amount of rocker, giving a nice balance for wilderness tripping over lakes and rivers with some rapids.
+Prospector is now a generic name for derivates of the Chestnut model, a popular type of wilderness tripping canoe.
+The Prospector is marked by a shallow arch hull with a relatively large amount of rocker, giving optimal balance for wilderness tripping over lakes and rivers with some rapids.

 A touring canoe is sometimes covered with a greatly extended deck, forming a "cockpit" for the paddlers.
 A cockpit has the advantage that the gunwales can be made lower and narrower so the paddler can reach the water more easily.

 Freestyle

-A canoe specialized for whitewater play and tricks.
-Most are identical to short, flat-bottomed kayak playboats except for internal outfitting.
+A freestyle canoe is specialized for whitewater play and tricks.
+Most are identical to short, flat-bottomed kayak playboats except for their internal outfitting.
 The paddler kneels and uses a single-blade canoe paddle.
 Playboating is a discipline of whitewater canoeing where the paddler performs various technical moves in one place (a playspot), as opposed to downriver where the objective is to travel the length of a section of river (although whitewater canoeists will often stop and play en route).
 Specialized canoes known as playboats can be used.